Death of Gabriel Granillo: Criminal trial

 Benton underwent a murder trial in which she was tried as an adult, and she had the possibility of receiving probation or 5 years to life in prison.
 She was originally to be tried as a juvenile, and under that scenario she could have been sentenced to up to 40 years in prison, but Texas state district judge Pat Shelton transferred Benton to adult court, after the prosecutors petitioned to have Benton tried as an adult.
 She was transferred from the Harris County Juvenile Detention Center to an adult jail, but was allowed to post bail and stay under house arrest one week later.

 Benton's lawyers in her 2007 trial were Rick DeToto, Kent Schaffer, and Brian Wice, described by Hollandsworth as "prominent".
 Wice was the first attorney in contact with Benton, and DeToto and Wice recruited Schaffer due to his experience in criminal defense cases; he was known for defending prominent individuals in several criminal trials.
-The defense would have had a cost of $150,000 ($ according to inflation), but DeToto, Schaffer, and Wice agreed to represent Benton pro bono due to the low income status of her mother.
+The defense would have cost $150,000 (equivalent to $ today), but DeToto, Schaffer, and Wice agreed to represent Benton pro bono due to the low income status of her mother.
 The district attorney (DA) of Harris County, Texas at the time was Chuck Rosenthal.
 Mia Magness, the assistant district attorney, served as the main prosecutor.
 Magness and Wice regarded one another as quality lawyers.
 Police officers conducted searches of bags and used wands to check for metal, as well as posting armed police around the courtroom, due to concerns that MS-13 may try to attack Benton.

 Brian Rogers of the Houston Chronicle stated that the "basic facts" surrounding Granillo's death "were undisputed".
 The dispute was regarding the nature of the death.
 Mia Magness accused Benton of deliberately trying to attack Granillo, while Benton's attorneys stated that Granillo was not running away from her and that the MS-13 members saying that she attacked Granillo were lying.
 One MS-13 member, after questioning from Schaffer, admitted that he did not see Granillo running away.
 The prosecutor stated that the taped confession had her admit that Granillo was trying to leave, while her lawyers stated that Benton gave conflicting information in the confession.

 This trial resulted in a hung jury.
 About half of the jury members sided with Benton and the other half were against her after two days of deliberating the case.
 One of Benton's lawyers stated that five jurors believed Benton was guilty of murder while seven instead wanted to convict her of possession of a prohibited weapon.
 Magness disputed the lawyer's account but did not say what the outcome was.
 Devon Anderson, a state district judge, declared a mistrial, ending the proceedings.

 The trial ended on June 29, 2007.